ArtyomRep/czech-food-affordability-sql-/README.md

 - Because the table joins industries with food categories, the same annual wage is repeated for each food category within an industry and year.
 - Queries focused only on wages use `DISTINCT` or aggregation to avoid counting repeated wages more than once.
 - The results show relationships in the available data but do not prove that one variable causes another.

+## Research question results

+### 1. Do wages increase in all industries during the observed period?

+Average wages increased in all 19 analysed industry branches between 2006 and 2018.
+No industry showed an overall decrease during this period.

+### 2. How much bread and milk can an average wage buy in the first and final comparable years?

+Purchasing power increased for both bread and milk between 2006 and 2018.
+The increase was modest for bread, while milk became noticeably more affordable relative to the average wage.

+### 3. Which food category has the slowest year-over-year price growth?
+The lowest average year-on-year price growth was recorded for granulated sugar (Cukr krystalový), at -1.92%

+### 4. Was there a year when food-price growth exceeded wage growth by more than 10 percentage points?

+Food-price growth did not exceed wage growth by more than 10 percentage points in any year between 2007 and 2018.

+### 5. Does GDP affect changes in wages and food prices?
+In other words, if GDP rises more strongly in one year, does it lead to stronger wage or food-price growth in the same year or in the following year?

+The data do not show a clear pattern that higher GDP growth automatically leads to faster wage growth or higher food prices.
+In some years, wages or food prices increased after GDP grew, but this was not consistent across the whole period.
+Therefore, GDP growth alone does not appear to be a reliable indicator of how wages and food prices will change in the same year or the following year.